bytefury/spacewind/README.md

 ## Credits
-Crater is a product of [Bytefury](https://bytefury.com)
+Spacewind is a product of [Bytefury](https://bytefury.com)

 ## License
-Crater is released under the Attribution Assurance License.
+Spacewind is released under the MIT License.
 See [LICENSE](LICENSE) for details.